See the Essentials About Long-Term and Short-Term Disability Insurance

 Long-term disability insurance (LTD) begins to assist the employee when short-term disability insurance (STD) benefits end.
-Once the employee's short-term disability insurance benefits expire (generally after three to six months), the long-term disability insurance pays an employee a percentage of their salary, typically 50-70 percent.
+Once the employee's short-term disability insurance benefits expire (generally after three to six months),

 Long-term disability payments to the employee, in some policies, have a defined period of time, for example, two-ten years.
 Others pay an employee until he or she is 65 years old; this is the preferred long-term disability policy.

-Each long-term disability insurance policy has different conditions for payout, diseases or pre-existing conditions that may be excluded, and various other conditions that make the policy more or less useful to an employee.
+Each long-term disability insurance policy has different conditions for payout, diseases, or pre-existing conditions that may be excluded, and various other conditions that make the policy more or less useful to an employee.